peterbourgon/ff/README.md

 )
 ```

-It's also possible to adapt a standard library flag set.
-In this case, be sure
+It's also possible to use a standard library flag.FlagSet.
+Be sure to pass the
-to use the ContinueOnError error handling strategy.
-Other options either panic
+ContinueOnError error handling strategy, as other options either panic or
-or terminate the program on parse errors.
-Rude!
+terminate the program on parse errors -- rude!

 ```go
 fs := flag.NewFlagSet("myprogram", flag.ContinueOnError)